ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Stenosis.md

 		- prominent PAs,
 		- dilation of upper lobe pulmonary veins,
 		- posterior displacement of esophagus by enlarged LA
-	- Kerley B lines --> fine, dense, opaque, horizontal lines
+	- Kerley B lines --> fine, dense, opaque, horizontal lines in lower, mid-lung fields --> d/t distension of interlobular septae and lymphatics with edema ---> when LA pressure >20mmHg
+# DIFFERENTIAL
+- significant MR may have diastolic murmur
+	- but in isolated MR --> starts later than MS murmur and have evidence of LVH
+	- OS and increased P2 absent
+	- S1 soft or absent